-We sell our produce through the Community Supported Agriculture model because it creates a sense of community that we are looking for.
+We sell our produce exclusively through the Community Supported Agriculture model.
+This model creates a sense of community-something that’s very important to us.
 You as the consumer will have the benefit of knowing where your food is grown and the people who grow it.
-The CSA is limited to 300 share holders this year–so space is limited.
-Sign up soon to ensure that you get a share. (scroll down please!)
+Our CSA program is limited to 300 full shares.
+Membership signup for 2014 is underway, and $50 holds your place until springtime.

 Nancy / Farmer